Dgaduin/notes/102-✒-drafts/csharp_duck_types.md

-You can make types support LINQ sql syntax by providing methods that match specific conventions
+You can make types support LINQ SQL syntax by providing methods that match specific conventions

 | Keyword | Method                                  |
 | ------- | --------------------------------------- |